Skip to main content

 Earlier in May of this year, I had heard that wildfires were raging in the Amazon.
 While wildfires happen during every "dry" season, be it in the Americas or Africa, and also Lebanon, they are usually contained after a while and many countries prepare themselves appropriately for this kind of emergency.
 This time, it was the loud silence of the media and the proportions of the wildfires of the past month that finally drew the world's attention to the issue.
 There were huge chunks of the planet's lungs disintegrating into ashes and most of us were not even conscious of the catastrophe!
 And how would we be?
 Maybe if I hadn't been in Brazil in April-May, I wouldn't have read anything... until the fires spread so much that it became impossible not to acknowledge and investigate what was causing this chaos.
 Several conspiracy theories emerged and I am definitely not saying they are not founded.
 Coupled with emotionally manipulative speeches like Greta Thunberg's about climate change and I was ready to leave the scene...
 Let me just clarify my point of view.

 On one hand, we have a Swedish teenager skipping classes to raise awareness of climate change.
 And she started it in 2018 already.
 Such a noble behavior!
 Except, wait.
 Living in Sweden is most probably very different from living in Brazil, Mali, or even Lebanon... and while it is commendable to speak up and stir things to provoke change, practical action on the ground has yet to be seen/measured.
 Yes, yes, Greta convinced her parents to stop flying around and to refrain from eating meat.
 She also sailed to the USA to attend the UN Climate Action Summit in NY City to limit her carbon imprint on the planet.
 All very admirable actions.
-On the other hand, we have the badly portrayed capitalistic oligarchs who are just looking forward to exploiting the natural resources of Planet Earth in a non-sustainable way.
+On the other hand, she also travels around in private jets to give conferences.
+And we have the badly portrayed capitalistic oligarchs who are just looking forward to exploiting the natural resources of Planet Earth in a non-sustainable way.
 The recent state of affairs in the Amazonian scandal showed that indigenous populations were forcefully displaced in Brazil and also that the media barely mentioned the blazing fires on the African continent... this shows 2 antagonistic perspectives of the world and each claiming the other is wrong.
 Maybe getting closer to purely scientific facts is what is currently needed to move forward and craft an appropriate climate strategy on a global level.

 To come back to the Lebanese set, less than 2 weeks ago, more than 100 raging wildfires erupted all over the Lebanese territory.
 This was equally unprecedented and soon blames were flying all over.
 The municipalities were blamed for not having cleaned the forest clearings after a very dry and hot summer, the Civil Society was pointing fingers at politicians for not having taken proper action in maintaining 3 aircraft that were intended for such catastrophic situations while Lebanon had to ask Cyprus and Greece for effective help and "public servants" (I write this in-between quote marks because I am being sarcastic here) started behaving like Kindergarten kids in saying .. but, but... it wasn't me! instead of taking things into their hands to find efficient solutions to the problem.
 A scenario that the Lebanese people had been accustomed to for so many decades.
 And, once more, the people took matters into their own hands and started several initiatives after the fires, all while the rumbling discontent was rising.
 Hereafter some creative posts were collected that represent the deep pain caused by these fires and how the people were coming closer to counter this catastrophic situation.